 Building and Planning Consent Christmas processing times

-This means that any new Building or Resource Consent submitted on or after Tuesday 20 December 2022 will not be processed until Wednesday 11 January 2023 due to the Christmas/New Year break.
-You are welcome to contact us if you have concerns with your project or want to discuss ways that we can work better together.
+Any Resource or Building Consent submitted on or after Wednesday 20 December 2023 will not be processed until Thursday 11 January 2024 due to the Christmas/New Year break.

 LIM (Land information Memorandum) Requests

-Any applications arriving after the dates specified will be delivered after 11 January 2023.
-There may also be delays in the processing of LIM requests between 3 December 2021 and 11 January 2022.
+Any applications arriving after the above specified dates, will be delivered after 11 January 2024.

 We encourage you to check Waka Kotahi/NZTA's website before you travel for the latest information about road closures, delays or work underway.